MAYA GAINER, EDITOR-IN-CHIEF

 Alison Decker is a second-year International Development student from Pittsburgh, Pennsylvania.
 After graduating from Northwestern University with a degree in journalism and African studies, Alison worked as a communications consultant with the United Nations World Food Programme in West Africa, focusing on digital content covering the Ebola crisis.
 She has also worked as the managing editor of Ideas: The Magazine of the Aspen Institute, a think tank in Washington, DC to write and edit pieces on domestic and international policy.

-Deboleena Rakshit is a first-year International Development student from India.
-After completing a Bachelor's (Honors) degree in English Literature from Jadavpur University, Deboleena worked in the corporate and non-profit sectors as a learning and development specialist for 3 years.
-She also has 6 years of freelance experience as a copy editor and content developer.
+Deboleena Rakshit is a second-year International Development student from India.
+After completing a Bachelor's (Honors) degree in English Literature from Jadavpur University, Deboleena worked in the corporate and non-profit sectors as a learning and development specialist for three years.
+She also has six years of freelance experience as a copy editor and content developer.
 In her free time, she is passionate about photography, traveling and poetry.

 Past editors and themes

 2018, "Inclusive Development": Ammar Khalid (editor-in-chief), Grace Cramer, Adam Weber

 2017, "Technology and Development": Maria Lopez Conde (editor-in-chief), Krishnan Raghavan, Brittany Grabel

 2016, "Migration and Displacement": Gabor Debreczeni (editor-in-chief), Ashley Augsburger, Deea Ariana